 If you are no longer enrolled, we will notify the IND.
 The IND will give you 3 months after the graduation date or until the expiry date on your card, whichever comes first.

-If you was enrolled at EUR until 31 August 2018 then your residence permit will be valid until 30 November 2018.
-Any date after 31 August 2018 then your residence permit will still be valid until 30 November 2018.
+- If you were enrolled at EUR until 31 August 2021 then your residence permit will be valid until 30 November 2021.

 If you want to stay in the Netherlands and work or do an internship, then make sure to apply for an orientation year.